 For a population of 326 million, we had 6 billion personal records hacked, leaked or stolen in 2019.
 That’s 19 per person!
-The fachowt that we have some of the largest data brokers in the world plays a huge role in this.
+The fact that we have some of the largest data brokers in the world plays a huge role in this.

 Many of us aren’t even clear about what data brokers do and how they impact our day-to-day lives.
-We have so much data floating around, being bought and sold by data brokers.
+We have so much data floating around, much of which is being bought and sold by data brokers.
 These companies package and resell data, making it incredibly difficult to stop once it’s out of the bag.

 The largest data brokers can make billions selling data, often without the owners’ express permission.
 That’s because so many of us don’t read what we agree to when we click “accept” on privacy policies and cookie consent opt-ins.

 Just look at this graphic that shows the breadth and reach of the commercial digital tracking and data profiling industry (outer bubble) and the consumer data and analytics industry (inner gray bubble).
 It’s insane how much visibility these companies have into our everyday lives!

 Who are the largest data brokers?